zuiko21/minimOS/hard/jalapa2.md

 - $F80000-$FFFFFF: "high" ROM (no longer includes *kernel* ROM)

-A reasonable feature would be *jumpers* to select the **I/O page**, freely located anywhere within *the upper 32K of bank zero*, switching off the *kernel ROM* for peripheral access.
+A reasonable feature would be *jumpers* to select the **I/O page**, freely located anywhere within *bank zero*, switching off both the *kernel ROM* and RAM (just in case) for peripheral access.

 Note that "borrowing" the whole page for I/O will need some way to disable the internal '139 for the unused half-page.
 So far, the 128-byte decoded I/O gets *mirrored*.